Description

 CoatingAnimTranslucent Speed of showing the coating effect in the translucency channel.

-CoatingShapeDistanceBlend The soft blend between no coating effect and full coating used in a plane and sphere mode.
+CoatingShapeDistanceBlend The soft blend between no coating effect and full coating is used in a plane and sphere mode.

 UseCoatingPlaneAnimation